 Amboy is a very small city located in the state of Illinois.
-With a population of 2,236 people and just one neighborhood, Amboy is the 552nd largest community in Illinois.
-Amboy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 2,224 people and just one neighborhood, Amboy is the 552nd largest community in Illinois.
+Much of the housing stock in Amboy was built prior to World War II, making it one of the older and more historic cities in the country.

-Amboy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Amboy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Amboy is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Amboy who work in office and administrative support (18.59%), management occupations (14.59%), and law enforcement and fire fighting (5.91%).

 The per capita income in Amboy in 2022 was $33,814, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $135,256 for a family of four.
 However, Amboy contains both very wealthy and poor people as well.